Mandela dies at age 95

 His rejection of vengeance led him to assume roles that led from freedom fighter to prisoner to a world symbol of the struggle against racial oppression.

-And, four years after he left prison, he became president, cementing his place in the consciousness of the nation and the world.
+And, four years after he left prison, he became the nation’s first black president, cementing his place in the consciousness of the nation and the world.

 “I’m just glad he finally found his place of rest,” said Omekongo Dibinga of Washington.
 “From the family drama to his health problems, it just seemed like he could never get a break in his later years.
 Now I hope be can finally rest, but he’ll probably still be watching down on us in frustration.”